Happy Valley, Shasta County, California

-Happy Valley is an unincorporated community and census designated place (CDP) 11 miles (18 km) southwest of Redding, California.
-It lies at an elevation of roughly 850 feet.
+Happy Valley is an unincorporated community and census designated place (CDP) in Shasta County, California, United States, 11 miles (18 km) southwest of Redding.
+It lies at an elevation of approximately 850 feet.
 Its population is 4,949 as of the 2020 census.
-It is roughly divided into Cloverdale and Olinda across Happy Valley Road at Palm Rd.
-The United States Postal Service delivers mail to the residents of Happy Valley from nearby city Anderson, California.
+It is roughly divided into Cloverdale and Olinda across Happy Valley Road at Palm Road.
+The United States Postal Service delivers mail to the residents of Happy Valley from nearby city Anderson.
 Happy Valley has a volunteer fire department.

 Demographics

 Happy Valley first appeared as a census designated place in the 2020 U.S. census.